BÛCHE DE NOEL: Papa Francois' Holiday Mocha Yule Log

 Prepare the Sugar Syrup (see recipe below).

-Whip the prepared Chocolate Butter Cream (see corresponding recipe below) to spreading consistency.
+Whip the prepared Mocha Butter Cream to spreading consistency.

-Place the cooled sheet of Chocolate Sponge Cake (see corresponding recipe below) on a sheet of parchment paper or plastic wrap.
+Place the cooled sheet of Chocolate Sponge Cake on a sheet of parchment paper or plastic wrap.

-Cover the sponge cake with a 3/8 inch layer of the Chocolate Butter Cream with the aid of a spatula.
+Cover the sponge cake with a 3/8 inch layer of the Mocha Butter Cream with the aid of a spatula.

 Roll the cake over itself to form a roll.
-Wrap and refrigerate for at least one hour before assembling the Yule Log.
+Wrap and refrigerate for at least 1 hour before assembling the Yule Log.

-Remove the rolled cake from refrigerator.
-Slice off two ½ to ¾ inch sections from each end of the roll.
+Remove the rolled cake from the refrigerator.
+Slice off two 1/2 to 3/4 inch sections from each end of the roll.

-Frost the log completely with the Chocolate Butter Cream.
+Frost the log completely with the Mocha Butter Cream.